jrleeman/TGE/content/labs/pressure_vessel_activity.rst

 5. When we charge the vessel with gas, we can assume that it is at room temperature.
 As the gas cools in the refrigerator, the pressure will be reduced.
-Given the amount of the gas you calculated above, what is the maximum pressure of the vessel when at room temperature?
-This will be your target design pressure.
+Given the amount of the gas you calculated above, what is the maximum pressure of the vessel when at room temperature (20 :math:`^\circ` C) This will be your target design pressure.
    (4 pts.)

    |